Riley229/ScenesAnimations/README.md

 # ScenesAnimations

+ScenesAnimations is a library built on top of Igis and Scenes which adds support for creating and running animations.

-## To Do
+## To Do List
+- Add Interpolatable support for characters and strings.
-- Make Color Interpolatable
+- Make Color HSB Interpolatable.
-- Add repeatDelay to animation
+- Add repeatDelay to Animation.
+- Add support for animating along a path.
+- Add simplified declarative syntax for animating properties.
+- Add support for fractional repeatStyle counts and function checkers.
+- Add Animation Timelines

 ## Changelog